owen-kellie-smith/how-software-actually-got-built/README.md

 Two diagrams.

-They show how development artifacts have tended to be created and stored in organisations I’ve worked in.
+They show how development artifacts tended to be created and stored in organisations I worked in.